Mlaiel/iacherie/docs/disaster-recovery/dr-plan.md

-# 🚨 Ainflue Platform Disaster Recovery Plan
+# 🚨 IA Chérie Platform Disaster Recovery Plan

 ## 📋 Executive Summary

-This Disaster Recovery Plan (DRP) outlines the comprehensive procedures and strategies for maintaining business continuity and recovering from disasters affecting the Ainflue AI-powered content protection and monetization platform.
+This Disaster Recovery Plan (DRP) outlines the comprehensive procedures and strategies for maintaining business continuity and recovering from disasters affecting the IA Chérie AI-powered content protection and monetization platform.
 Our plan ensures minimal service disruption, data protection, and rapid recovery to maintain creator trust and platform integrity.

 ## 🎯 Recovery Objectives